scampion/academic-kickstart/content/post/k8s_setup.md

 ![k8s](../images/k8s.png)

-In this memo, I detail, how to setup a Kubernetes cluster with Træfik as Ingress controller.
+In this memo, I detail how to setup a Kubernetes cluster with Træfik as Ingress controller.

 ## Setup the cluster